 Serving suggestions 🍽

 This besan chutney is unique in its taste.
 I found it similar to the Maharashtrian Pitla which is also made using chickpea flour.
 However due to the yogurt used here, the chutney has a refreshing flavor.
 The sweet potato masala puri and besan chutney made a great combo and all I can say is that I have fallen for this creamy chutney which is truly one of its kind.

 However I have still not been able to figure out why and how it has got its name 'Bombay Chutney.'
 I need to check where this chutney is served in Bombay when I visit next time.
 But whatever be the case, I am just glad that I finally got introduced to this lip smacking cool and spicy chutney here in the US, while it was literally from my backyard.
 Thanks to my MIL for giving me this simple yet effective recipe.
 Cannot wait to try this recipe with dosa and idli now.

-- ¼ cup yogurt
+- 2 tablespoon yogurt

-- 1.5 cups water
+- 2 cups water

-- 2 teaspoon mustard seeds to be divided in half
+- 1 teaspoon mustard seeds

-- 1 teaspoon turmeric powder
+- ½ teaspoon turmeric powder